PySS3 Package

 Extract token counts out of raw text documents using the vocabulary fitted with fit or the one provided to the constructor.

-An iterable which yields either str, unicode or file objects.
+An iterable which generates either str, unicode or file objects.

 Document-term matrix.